Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

-In other words, we can glue higher Auslander algebras arising from n-representation finite n-hereditary algebras in a certain way so that the resulting algebra is also higher Auslander.
-We give the proof in Section \ref{section n-rep finite}. \\
+In other words, we can glue higher Auslander algebras arising from $n$-representation finite $n$-hereditary algebras in a suitable way such that the resulting algebra is again higher Auslander.
+We give the proof in Section~\ref{section n-rep finite}.
+Similar to Theorem~\ref{thm uniqueness gamma dynkin}, algebras $\Gamma^k$ are unique in the following sense: